Przejdź do treści głównej

 Streaming with Suspense

-Show instant feedback while data loads – no more loading spinners blocking the entire page:
+Show instant feedback while data loads.
+No more loading spinners blocking the entire page:

 import { Suspense } from 'react';